jslefche/sem_book/docs/06-Multigroup_models.md

 Multigroup modeling using global estimation begins with the estimation of two models: one in which all parameters are allowed to differ between groups, and one in which all parameters are fixed to those obtained from analysis of the pooled data across groups.
 We call the first model the "free" model since all parameters are free to vary, and the second the "constrained" model since each path, regardless of its group, is constrained to a single value determined by the entire dataset.

 If the two models are not significantly different, and the latter fits the data well, then one can assume there is no variation in the path coefficients by group and multigroup approach is not necessary.
+In this case, the output from the constrained model would be reported.
 If they are, then the exercise shifts towards understanding which paths are the same and which are different.
 This is achieved by sequentially constraining the coefficients of each path and re-fitting the model.

-Let's illustrate this procedure using a random example using three variables ($x$, $y$, and $z$) in two groups ("a" and "b"):
+Let's illustrate this procedure using a random example using three variables--$x$, $y$, and $z$--in two groups: "a" and "b":

 ```r